ayeryn/notes/docs/css/css-box.md

 To turn it on, set `box-sizing: border-box`.

 Any width is the width of the visible box on the page.
 The content area width is `width - padding - border`.

+## Margin

+Margins can be positive or negative; setting a negative value can cause it to overlap other things.

+### Margin collapsing

+It happens when you're creating space with margins and don't get the space you expect.

+- Two positive margins will combine to become one.
+Its size will be equal to the largest individual margin.
+- Two negative margins will collapse and the smallest (furthest from zero) value will be used.
+- If one margin is negative, its value will be subtracted from the total.

+## Padding

+It sits between the border and the content area and is used to push the content away from the border.
+It cannot be negative.

+## `inline-block`

+`display: inline-block` is a special value of `display`, which provides a middle ground between `inline` and `block`.

+Use it if you don't want an item to break onto a new line, but to respect `width` and `height` and avoid overlapping.

+- `width` and `height` are respected
+- `padding`, `margin`, and `border` will cause other elements to be pushed away from the box.